uzh/signal-collect/README.md

 Ensure that Eclipse uses a Java 8 library and JVM: Preferences → Java → Installed JREs → JRE/JDK 8 should be installed and selected.

-Open the Scala project and import it with: File → Import... → Maven → Existing Maven Projects → select "signal-collect" folder
+Import the project into Eclipse: File → Import... → Maven → Existing Maven Projects → select "signal-collect" folder

 Thanks a lot to
 ---------------